FrankBijnen/ExifToolGui/README.md

 Besides these 2 updates, some smaller updates/bugfixes were applied.
 See the [ChangeLog](Docs/changelog.txt) for more info.

+I have noticed that recently ExifToolGui is downloaded from sites that propagate portable use.
+Please read [Portable use](/Docs/Readme%20Portable.txt) for more info.

 Important: <br>
 To help Bug hunting there are also Map files released.
 If you place the Map file in the same directory as the Executable a stacktrace can be copied to the clipboard if an Exception occurs.
 Please also provide the stacktrace if you report an Exception.